damianham/builder/README.md

 Rake driven application builder from a database schema.

+** This is an experiment in creating an application generator and as such changes often**.
+Keep up to date with git pull.

 A set of rake tasks and ruby classes to generate various types of application artifacts using a database schema as the source of data.
 This is useful if you want to create a Ruby On Rails